 The Chicago Mercantile Exchange Inc. (CME) and the CBOE Futures Exchange (CFE) self-certified new contracts for bitcoin futures products and the Cantor Exchange self-certified a new contract for bitcoin binary options.
 This backgrounder outlines the CFTC self-certification process as well as the CFTC's role in oversight of virtual currencies.

 Guidance Regarding Ethics Laws and Regulations Related to Employee Holdings and Transactions in Cryptocurrencies

 The CFTC's General Counsel has issued this ethics guidance to all CFTC staff regarding employee holdings and transactions in cryptocurrencies.
 Employees of government agencies, like the CFTC, are subject to long established laws and regulations on conflicts of interest, insider trading, and ownership restrictions of regulated assets.
 02/05/2018

 This downloadable brochure provides basic information about what bitcoin is, what the CFTC’s jurisdiction covers, and how virtual currencies can be a target for fraud and for hackers.
 If you’re new to bitcoin, this guide provides an introduction and points you to more information about bitcoin and its risks.

 An Introduction to Virtual Currency

-This downloadable pamphlet is a quick guide to virtual currencies.
-It covers how virtual currencies can be purchased, why they are considered commodities, and what types of fraud can be found in the market.
+This downloadable brochure is a quick guide to virtual currencies that covers how virtual currencies can be purchased, why they are considered commodities, and what types of fraud can be found in the market.
 Use this guide to explore the world of virtual currencies and learn about potential risks.